University of Maryland, College Park

 UMBC is ranked 13th nationally among all universities in research funding received from NASA.
-UMBC is home to several other multimillion-dollar NASA research centers in collaboration with the Goddard Space Flight Center, including the Goddard Earth Sciences and Technology (GEST) Center, the Joint Center for Earth Systems and Technology (JCET), the Center for the Advanced Study of Photonics Research (CASPR) and the Joint Center for Astrophysics (JCA).
+UMBC is home to several other multimillion-dollar NASA research centers in collaboration with the Goddard Space Flight Center, including the Joint Center for Earth Systems and Technology (JCET), the Goddard Planetary Heliophysics Institute (GPHI), the Center for the Advanced Study of Photonics Research (CASPR) and the Joint Center for Astrophysics (JCA).
 The JCA brings additional internationally-recognized astrophysicists to the CRESST collaboration, especially in the area of high-energy astrophysics.

 » University of Maryland, Baltimore County

 The Universities Space Research Association (USRA), with headquarters in Columbia Maryland, is a national consortium of 100 universities established in 1969 by the National Academy of Sciences.
 USRA operates programs and facilities in space-related science, technology, and related education.
 USRA has been an important participant in space science at NASA Goddard for many years, working alongside NASA researchers in conducting space science research, leading-edge instrumentation and technology development, and effectively communicating space science news and information to the educational community and the general public.
 It has also long played a key role in handling S&T professional and student visitors to the Center.